-Degree Minimum Number Final 25% of Total Credit Hours

-of Credit Hours Completed at Aquinas College
+Degree Minimum Number of Credit Hours Final 25% of Total Credit Hours Completed at Aquinas College

 Bachelor of Science (B.S.)
 120 30

 Bachelor of Arts (B.A.)
 120 30

-^{} Any deviation must be approved by the Dean or Associate Provost and by the Vice President for Academics.
+\ Any deviation must be approved by the Dean or Associate Provost and by the Vice President for Academics.